Department of Health Behavior

 Introduction

 In 2024, the department received approval to begin a new bachelor of public health (B.S.P.H.) program focused on community and global public health, designed to prepare students to work in partnership with local and global communities to identify, assess, and address health problems and to achieve health equity.
-The new program, commencing in academic year 2025–2026, aligns with the mission of UNC–Chapel Hill by ensuring students acquire the knowledge and skills needed to collaboratively address public health issues in North Carolina and with global partners.
+The new program, commenced in academic year 2025–2026, aligns with the mission of UNC–Chapel Hill by ensuring students acquire the knowledge and skills needed to collaboratively address public health issues in North Carolina and with global partners.
 The department has a strong record of local and global community engagement that will be extended to undergraduate training.

 Public health challenges that threaten public safety, economic growth, and security, including climate change, water crises, the opioid epidemic, and the coronavirus pandemic, have sparked students’ interest in understanding the systems and behaviors that contribute to these challenges.
 The program will give students skills to improve health behaviors (e.g., vaccination, illicit drug use, hand washing) and develop structural interventions in partnership with the local and global communities where people live, learn, work, and play.